Why are baby teeth so important? They just fall out anyway, right?

 Help kids prevent decay and gingivitis by encouraging healthy hygiene habits twice a day.
 Let’s take a look at some habits as we observe Children’s Dental Health Month.

 - Brush all teeth thoroughly for 2 minutes twice a day.

 - Floss teeth, remembering to scrape along the sides of the teeth well, at least once a day.

-- Visit the dentist as soon as the first baby tooth erupts and then every 6 months for routine cleanings and exams.
+- Visit the dentist at Dental Design as soon as the first baby tooth erupts and then every 6 months for routine cleanings and exams.

 - Limit sugary drinks like juice, soda and sports drinks.
 Sipping on sugary drinks throughout the day increases the risk of cavities.